MultiQC/MegaQC/docs/installation-prod.md

 3. Install and start the web server

-    *Note : This step can be ignored if you wish yo use nginx or apache as your primary web server.*
+    *Note : This step can be ignored if you wish to use gunicorn as your primary web server.*

     1. Install gunicorn